 The extraordinary vision of the developers leading the evolution of Paddington has already welcomed an influx of bold commercial occupiers.
-Huge global brands such as Marks & Spencer, Vodafone, EE, Prudential, Nokia and Visa now live in Paddington in stunning commercial properties.
+Huge global brands such as Marks & Spencer, Vodafone, Nissan, Prudential, Kingfisher, Microsoft, Mars, The Premier League, Coach, Sony Pictures and Visa now live in Paddington in stunning commercial properties.

 Alongside international brands, smaller pioneering businesses and the bustling modern markets of Merchant Square and Paddington Central provide the perfect blend to creating the unique character that is Paddington.

 To date over £10 billion has been invested in creating Paddington, enabling the area to evolve at a pace alongside contemporary London.
 But Paddington is about much more than transport developments and new buildings alone.
 It’s about people and communities, the surrounding neighbourhood context, and creating a vibrant place to live, work and play.